 In the B2B SaaS industry, one of the biggest communication barriers is the overuse of technical language.
-This seeps through into product marketing collateral and can confuse readers.
-It’s no surprise that jargon is a problem, though, considering that 21% of product marketers never actually speak with their customers.
+This seeps through into product marketing content and can confuse readers.
+It’s no surprise that jargon is a problem, though, considering that over 21% of product marketers never actually speak with their customers.
 (Don’t be part of the 21%!)

-It’s essential to communicate in a way that will resonate with your prospects when developing product marketing materials, but to do that, you first need to understand your audience.
+It’s essential to communicate in a way that will resonate with your prospects when developing content, but to do that, you first need to understand your audience.
 From there, you can create content that gets your message across in simple, short and straightforward sentences.

 If you’re unsure whether potential customers can easily understand your product marketing content, sit down with someone outside of your industry and have them read your work.
 Ask them to identify each sentence that is confusing.
 You’ll be amazed at the insights you can gather from this exercise.